kiseki-lol/.github/profile/README.md

   - **[launcher](https://github.com/kiseki-lol/launcher)**: Connects users to Kiseki-hosted Aya game sessions from the Kiseki website
   - **[periwinkle](https://github.com/kiseki-lol/periwinkle)**: Manages and integrates a Discord chat server with the Kiseki website

-All of these projects are licensed under the GPLv3 license (excluding backend software, which are licensed under the AGPLv3 license).
-If you would like to use any of these projects, you may do so under the terms of the license.
+All of these projects are licensed under the GPLv3 license (excluding backend software, which are instead licensed under the AGPLv3 license).
+If you would like to use any of these projects, you may do so under the terms of their respective license.
+A central tenant of Kiseki is open source software, so feel free to create a pull request or report a bug report -- we greatly value contributions for any of our projects!

 For more information on how to use any of these projects, please refer to their respective wikis.